 Amacayacu National Natural Park is a national protected area of Colombia, situated along the Amazon River in the south of the country, in the Amazonas Department.
 It is the country's only protected area that conserves the flooded forests of the Amazon River.

-Bahuaja-Sonene National Park of Peru is part of the largest multinational tropical protected area in the world.
-It protects an area comprised of tropical rainforest, savanna, flooded grasslands, hills and mountains; harboring some of the wildest and least-impacted habitats in the world.
+Bahuaja-Sonene National Park of Peru is part of the world's largest multinational tropical protected area.
+It protects an area comprised of tropical rainforest, savanna, flooded grasslands, hills and mountains, harboring some of the wildest and least-impacted habitats in the world.